South Hackney Parochial Charity

 Individual Applications: May be reviewed between meetings for urgent hardship cases

 Post-Decision: Successful project applicants must complete an evaluation form nine months after receiving the award.
-Payments may be made in full at that point, or in installments, according to the nature of the application and the grant made.
+Payments may be made in full at that point, or in instalments, according to the nature of the application and the grant made.

 Success Rates